 Energy-efficient products not only help people save money, but are also environmentally friendly.

-Televisions have evolved over the years to provide consumers with an exceptional visual experience, acting as a centralized, inter-connected smart hub to improve everyday life.
-You can:
+Televisions, smartphones and wearable devices have evolved over the years to provide consumers with an exceptional visual experience, acting as a centralized, inter-connected smart hub to improve everyday life.

-With the advent of the IoT, virtual reality, and AI, smart assistants are playing a key role in streamlining the consumer experience.
+Combining IoT, virtual reality, AI, and robotics, smart assistants are playing a key role in streamlining the consumer experience.